How to train for a marathon takes patience, a long-term approach and a razor sharp focus.

-Now, if this seems daunting, perhaps FAR too hard, I agree but keep in mind you want to first build into fitness before you jump into harder paced long runs.
+Remember, you want to first build into fitness before you jump into harder paced long runs.

-Remember, foundation first, results later.
+Foundation first, results later.

 Think of a race as simply a long run with people to help you and an audience of cheering fans getting you to the end.

 #4 BE PATIENT, BE PATIENT AND….BE PATIENT

 I have done workouts over the years where I was absolutely certain I was going to run a new personal best and missed the mark.

 That being said, it is important to be motivated but the marathon is not a 5K.

 So, you can’t go out the first mile in 4.40 like in a 5K and still hold on.